stainsby/uniscala-json/README.md

 applications requiring more digits or accuracy than the Scala Long and Double types supply.**

-The library has been tested under Scala 2.9.2:
+The library has been tested under Scala 2.9.2 and 2.10.0:

     > test
     ...